2002 Winter Olympics: Sports

 Numbers in parentheses indicate the number of medal events contested in each separate discipline.

 Participating National Olympic Committees

 A total of 78 teams qualified at least one athlete to compete in the Games.
 Five NOCs made their Winter Olympic debut in Salt Lake, including Cameroon, Hong Kong, Nepal, Tajikistan, and Thailand.
+Costa Rica and Lebanon returned to the Winter games after a 10-year absence, and Fiji, Mexico and San Marino returned after 8 years.
+Four countries, Luxembourg, North Korea, Portugal and Uruguay which were at the 1998 Games, did not participate in 2002.